ALapornik/HHC2019/objectives/question8.rst

 .. image:: /images/o8-capteha.png

 The second image provides an example of the control in action.
 We had approx 5 seconds to identify all the correct images (from a set of 100 images).
-The control consists of 6 categories of images, namely candy canes, christmas trees, ornaments, presents, santa hats and stockings.
+The control consists of 6 categories of images (candy canes, christmas trees, ornaments, presents, santa hats and stockings).

 .. image:: /images/o8-capteha-example.png